 Where to Stay if you’re not doing the “Sintra Day Trip”

 I chose Lawrence’s Hotel for my accommodation.
-I was not disappointed.
 The suites are beautifully appointed, elegant, charming and full of character.
 It has the perfect upscale B&B feel to it, all with a great view and at a good price.
 On top of that, it was steps away from my favorite castle, Quinta da Regaleira.

 Lawrence’s Hotel, Sintra